rouvenherzog/blogrh/README.md

 	npm install rouvenherzog [--save]

-In order to login you need to create an account and at least one user first. rouvenherzog offers command line interface to do these tasks.
-Navigate with a console into your application directory and run the following commands.
+In order to login you need to create an account and at least one user first. rouvenherzog offers a command line interface to do these tasks. [**Read the paragraph about the commandline first**](#Commandline) to make sure you're adding objects to the right database.
+Now navigate with a console into your application directory and run the following commands.
 You will be prompted to insert the required information during the process.

     rouvenherzog createAccount // This outputs an account id .. rouvenherzog createUser <accountid> // .. insert this id here

 Why do you have to create an account?
 This plugin works with multiple sites sharing one database as well.
 Additionally you might of course change the `database` field whilst registering the plugin to specify a database per site.
 Up to you.
 In any case you'll have to provide the account id when registering the backend.
 Only objects that are linked to that account will be displayed and editable.